Table of Contents

 4. Astoria, Oregon

 If you prefer a small town beach retirement, Astoria might be the right fit.
-This coastal city, which is located on the Columbia River (close to the Pacific Ocean), has a population of just under 10,000, according to the U.S. Census Bureau.
+This coastal city, which is located on the Columbia River (close to the Pacific Ocean), has a population of 10,247, according to the U.S. Census Bureau.

 While the West Coast is home to several expensive beach towns in California, Washington and Oregon, Astoria is more affordable.
-The median home value is just under $245,000, the U.S. Census Bureau reported, and the cost of living is about 3% lower than the national average.
+The median home value is just under $298,000, the U.S. Census Bureau reported.

 And whether you want to go on a fishing trip, visit a winery, swim in the Pacific or enjoy the arts, you can do it all in this tiny coastal town.